danielhua23/ai_sprint_shanghai/hackathon_guides/track2-agent/3_benchmark_generated_kernel/README.md

 * `out.json_perf_0.json`: **performance result**
 * `out.jsonpassk.txt`: ratio that pass all the unit tests

+**we suggest the `PATH_TO_KERNEL_FILE` should be under `/workspace`**

+This will show you the results you get above and submit them to a leaderboard.
+The leaderboard is hosted as a Huggingface 🤗 space and is available at [https://daniehua-agent-leaderboard.hf.space/](https://daniehua-agent-leaderboard.hf.space/).

 ### Tips

 We left a big challenge for you, sometimes although you see the log message saying **both call status and exec status are true** when you benchmark, like below picture, but there are no perf data of them in `exec/gen_perf`(you can check log under `exec/gen_perf` to find the details) .
 That means, the generated kernels reach the perf that exceeds the roofline, which is obviously incorrect.
 It's the limited test units that cause the unrobust kernels pass the test.
 So the call status and exec status are only for a reference, not the groudtruth.
 The solution is you can compare the baseline code in agent and generated code or use other methods to find the error and fix it.